space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Street Art**: The use of graffiti and murals to convey social and cultural messages.
 - **Wayfinding Systems**: The visual signs used to navigate and understand urban environments.
 - **Neighborhood Identities**: The role of architecture and public spaces in creating community identities.
+- **Commercial Districts**: The semiotic analysis of urban spaces dedicated to commerce.
+- **Public Transportation Systems**: The signs and symbols used in urban mobility.
+- **Green Spaces**: The semiotic dimensions of parks and recreational areas.
+- **Urban Festivals**: The role of cultural events in urban settings.
+- **Smart City Technologies**: The integration of digital signs in urban management.

 ### Chapter 44: Visual Semiotics